xanderhendriks/rpi-embedded-target-action-runner/README.md

 #### System testing
 For the system test we need to be able to verify that all it's interfaces are working as expected.
 This is typically done as a black box test where without knowlegde of the code the external interfaces are monitored and controlled.
 This can be done in different ways.
 You could hook up hardware that mimics the communication of sensors and actuators or you could have the real hardware with some extra hardware around it which can be controlled or monitored from the system test.
+This can be done manually by following a previously defined test protocol, but it is a lot more powerful if this test can be automated and run on every release.

+#### Bench testing
+This is probably the most common testing.
+An engineer implements a new feature or fixes a bug and tests on his bench if it is working as expected.
+Often the focus is on checking if it works under normal circumstances.
+Corner cases are often overlooked or can't be tested as they are hard to generate.
+The biggest problem with this type of testing is that it it's not documented.
+Making it hard to know what has exactly been tested and near to impossible to reproduce.

 ## Final acceptance test
 Having firmware that is going to be a big hit with the customer is only half the picture.
 If the hardware is not working properly the end result will still be a dissatisfied user.
 To avoid this every product has to be tested before it is packed and shipped.
 This is often done with expensive test equipment which uses a customised bed of nails to probe all the important signals on the board.
 Something that is not cost effective for an early stage startup until product market fit has been reached and the product is being manufactured in larger batch sizes.
 We will explore a cost effective test environment utilising an RPi running a Flask server with a simple React based UI.